 “Intuition is magical, but it’s not reserved for a couple of people.”

 We’re all capable of learning to listen to our inner voice or spirit.
 The question is, how?
 Since most of us are too lazy and impatient to figure it out, we’d rather pay a psychic to do all the legwork.
-Not particularly a bad thing?
+Not particularly a bad thing I guess.
 No different from paying someone to clean your house despite being able to do it yourself.
-Shit analogy, I know.
+Shit analogy.
+I know.

 My Psychic Chat Experience

 Now that I’ve given a little context, I can dive into my experience.
 I was apprehensive about having a psychic chat, but I did it afraid.
-I typed “online psychic chat” in my search engine and then tons of results came back.
+I popped “online psychic chat” into Google and then tons of results came back.
 How was a girl to choose which service to use?
-At the time, I didn’t know there were certified psychics, so that’s one way to try to separate the weeds from the chaff.
 I used a combination of reviews and first impressions to narrow down my choice.

-While scrolling through different profiles, I found it interesting the variables that we as humans use to judge someone’s trustworthiness/credibility online.
-We all have inherent biases that determine the type of people we engage with.
-I avoided anyone with a head wrap or who looked like a native witch and gravitated more towards people who looked current and semi-professional.
+While scrolling through different profiles, I found it interesting the things we as humans use to judge someone’s trustworthiness/credibility online.
+We all have inherent biases that determine the type of people we engage with and the ones we avoid like plague.
+I avoided anyone who looked like a native witch and gravitated more towards women who looked en vogue and semi-professional.